2021 Orange County oil spill: Pipeline investigation

 Platform Elly pumps crude oil through a 17.7 mile which connects offshore oil platforms with the Port of Long Beach.
 The pipeline operator, Beta Offshore, a Long Beach unit of Houston's Amplify Energy, found the pipeline was intact during an inspection in October 2020.
 The investigation after the spill found that the pipeline had been displaced, possibly by being dragged by a ship's anchor.
 The pipeline at this point was at a depth of about 98 feet about 5 miles offshore.
 Contract divers and remotely-operated vehicles found a 4,000 foot section of the pipeline had been pulled like a bowstring so that it was about 105 feet out of place at its widest point with a 13 inch aligned with the length of the pipe.
 They also confirmed that the split in the pipeline was no longer leaking.
 Initial investigations were of ships anchored closest to the pipeline the week before the spill such as the which was boarded by the Coast Guard.
 The investigation continued with particular interest in ships that were waiting to get into port and anchored outside an assigned anchorage or too close to a pipeline that was marked on nautical charts.
 Further inspection found marine growth around the displaced section of the pipeline indicating that the anchor drag was not a recent event.
 They are looking for an initial anchor strike which deflected the pipeline and stripped away its concrete casing without fracturing the pipeline.
 The pipeline would have been more vulnerable to additional stresses added later by another incident or geological events.
 Investigators focused on a storm that brought strong winds to the area for two days in late January 2021.
 Data was reviewed that shows every vessel that has been near the pipeline since October 2020.
 Investigators typically examine logs kept by the ships’ captains, officers and engineers, voyage data recorders, and parts of the ship such as the anchor.
 The investigation is open to the possibilities that the initial impact caused the leak, that the line was hit by something else at a later date or that the line failed due to a preexisting problem.
 On October 16, the 1,200 foot container ship MSC Danit was boarded by the Coast Guard and National Transportation Safety Board marine casualty investigators in the Port of Long Beach.
-The ship operator Mediterranean Shipping Company S.A., the ship owner Dordellas Finance Corporation, and others were designated as parties of interest in the investigation.
+The ship operator Mediterranean Shipping Company, the ship owner Dordellas Finance Corporation, and others were designated as parties of interest in the investigation.
 On November 18, the 350.55 m container ship Beijing was boarded by the Coast Guard and National Transportation Safety Board marine casualty investigators in the Port of Long Beach.
 The ship operator, V-Ships Greece Ltd., and the ship owner, Capetanissa of Liberia, were designated as parties of interest in the investigation.